 For more information or if you have questions, please contact:

 In an effort to accelerate the onboarding process of student employees, all forms are available on Concordia's portal.

 Follow the instructions available on the portal to start the process.

 New student employees will need to bring the necessary identification documents and completed forms to the Human Resources office located at Weller Hall 102.

-The required forms and paperwork must must be completed prior to work.
-Foreign students have additional steps to take prior to employment, and should download the Foreign Student On-Campus Employment Process sheet for further information.
+The required forms and paperwork must be completed prior to work.
+F-1 visa international students have additional steps to take before employment - they should contact campus PDSO Julie Johnston Hermann or the HR office for further information.

 Required New-hire Forms

 W-4: Employee's Withholding Allowance Certificate required by the IRS.

 Due to federal regulations CUNE staff are not authorized to aid students in completing this form.
 Students may use outside resources such as parents, guardians or a CPA to aid in the process of completing the W-4.